-Relief association trustees and members have expressed a desire to change the payment order for survivor benefits for a variety of reasons (payout to a trust, at time of death vs. at time of separation issues, relief associations having to find any possible surviving children of the former member, and others).
+Relief association trustees and members have expressed a desire to change the payment order for survivor benefits for a variety of reasons (trusts as beneficiaries, spouse at time of death vs. at time of separation issues, relief associations having to find any possible surviving children of the former member, and others).